hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

 when both:

-  • there is a non-empty argument value source
+  • there is a non-empty argument value source and
   • there is a non-empty bespoke set

 then we need to parse any values "passively" out of the one using the other.